mevdschee/php-crud-api/README.md

         "properties": "{\"depth\":false,\"model\":\"TRX-120\",\"width\":100,\"height\":null}",
     }

-With "json" middleware will be:
+With "json" middleware the output will be:

     {
         "id": 1,